The-Microservice-Dungeon/decisionlog/_services/trading.md

     - tki
 ---

-This team focuses on the Trading service.
-If offers the functionality to trade resources that have been mined.
+The Trading service offers the functionality to trade resources that have been mined, and to purchase items.